What is a cumulative frequency diagram?

 How do we plot this?

-The first step is to draw the axes (unless you are given them, you usually are in an exam)
+The first step is to draw the axes if you haven't already been given them - you will usually be given them in an exam.

-For any diagram that involves frequency (bar graphs, line graph, cumulative frequency, Histograms), we always plot the frequency up the side and the other scale (in this case marks) along the bottom.
+For any diagram that involves frequency (bar graphs, line graphs, cumulative frequency, histograms), we always plot the frequency up the side and the other scale (in this case, marks) along the bottom.

 Once, we have the axes, we are ready to plot our points.